-Attribute Pros Cons As stated in Table 11, hoses, valves and other components are necessary to complete a pneumatic clamping system.
-Reid Supply offers all components needed to complete a pneumatic or hydraulic clamping system.
+Attribute Pros Cons As stated in Table 11, hoses, valves and other component pneumatic clamping system.
+Reid Supply offers all componeumatic or hydraulic clamping system.
 Includes all things needed to complete a pneumatic clamping system.
 More options can be found in the Pneumatic and Hydraulic section of the Reid Supply catalog.
 Some assembly required.
 Accessories Fully enclosed for less maintenance in a harsh environment.
 Heavy duty design.
 Can have right, left or dual arm.
 Arm can be replaced or modified to suit.
 Works well in welding environment.
 Sensor ready.
 Large size.
 Some rework required to adapt clamp arm to application.
 Enclosed Clamps in Table 12 Swing Arms Wide variety available in single or "T" design.
 Pre-drilled for spindle insert.
 Can be modified as needed.
 Single ended torque and Holding Force calculations apply.
 Longer arms can generate friction at back side of cylinder rod during clamping.
-Swing Arms Con clamp two points at the camp time.
-The Updding Come remark mentioned 2 Can change two points at the same time.
-The Holding Force at each end is equal and 1/2 rod force.
+5wing Arms Can clamp two points at the same time.
+The Holding Some rework may be required.
+2 Force at each end is equal and 1/2 rod force.
 Pre-drilled for spindle insert.
 Fits most any hold-down cylinder.
 Single ended torque and Holding Force calculations apply for each side.
-T-Arm A variety of cylinder bodies are available for swing and workholding clamps.
+T-Arm A variety of cylinder bodies a are available for swing and workholding clamps.
 Block Style Basic square or rectangular shape.
 Can be mounted on any side or bottom.
 Flange Mount Can be top, center or bottom mount.
 Usually includes threaded body.
 Easily mounted.
 Adjustable body/clamping height.
 Jam nut, mounting bracket or custom mounting required.
 Threaded Body